How to Avoid the 5 Most Common Insurance Scams

 There are a few ways to protect yourself from these scams.
 For starters, never tailgate.
 Allowing enough distance between you and the cars ahead will give you enough time to brake should the car in front of you suddenly stop.
 If you are involved in a collision, however, be sure to count how many passengers were in the other car.

-[ Read: The Best Car Insurance Companies for 2020 ]
+[ Read: The Best Car Insurance Companies ]

 Take down names, phone numbers and driver’s license information.
 Sometimes more people than were actually in the car will try to file claims.
 Take cell-phone pictures of the other car, the damage it received — and the passengers.

-Scammers today may use the excuse of spreading COVID-19 as a reason not to involve the police.
-Do not fall for this, as it only provides the scammer with the opportunity to file false insurance claims.
+Be cautious if anyone urges you not to involve law enforcement or your insurer — that’s a red flag that can open the door to false claims.
 Call the police to the scene.
 Get a police report with the officer’s name, even if it’s just minor damage.

 Medicare scams